mylania/Sortify/README.md

 <br/>

 ## Installation
-To install the extension, first download Sortify.js from above.
+To install the extension, first download Sortify.js from [here](https://github.com/Xeralin/Sortify/blob/main/Sortify.js).
 Then you need to enter a few commands in the terminal.
 First, open the Spicetify folder:
 ```bash
 spicetify config-dir